 As a kid, I remember playing with sparklers on the fourth of July; but I also remember being deathly afraid of them, too.
-Having a dad who was a firefighter growing up, I felt much safer around fireworks.
-Now that I have kids of my own, I’m not a big fan of fire in my kids hands.
-My girls are just too young right now.
+Although, having a dad who was a firefighter growing up, I felt much safer around fireworks.
+Now that I have kids of my own, I’m not a big fan of fire in my kids hands, but these DIY dried flower poppers are perfect for them.

-This year, I thought I would put to use some of my push pop containers that I used for my first daughter’s first birthday party.
+I thought I would put to use some of my push pop containers that I used for my first daughter’s first birthday party years ago.
 Some of you might remember my pool party push-up cake pops from my DIY Pool Party blog post, which were a huge hit at the party.
 Since the containers are washable and reusable, I’ve been hanging onto them for a special project.

 - Push Pop Containers with Lids (link on Amazon)